Online network change point detection with missing values and temporal dependence: Problem setup

+Without further assumption on the rank of $\Theta$, it follows from \Cref{def-rdpg} that $\mathrm{rank}(\Theta) \leq d$.
+This modelling approach based on Definitions \ref{def-inner-product-dist} and \ref{def-rdpg} is general, including stochastic block models as special cases.
+We refer readers to \cite{athreya2017statistical} for a comprehensive review.
+For brevity, we focus on undirected networks in this paper.
+As a consequence, the adjacency matrix $Y$, the graphon matrix $\Theta$ and the missingness matrix $\Omega$, the missingness probability $\Pi$, which will be introduced below, are symmetric matrices.

-In the matrix completion literature, different assumptions have been proposed based on missingness patterns.
-Besides structural missingness patterns (for instance, \citealp{cai2016structured} assumed observing a few full rows and columns), two main types of sampling assumptions have been used in the literature: the Bernoulli sampling model (Definition \ref{def-sample}) and the uniform sampling at random (USR).
-Given the matrix basis $\mathcal{X} = \{e_k e_l^{\top}, k, l = 1, \ldots, n\} \subset \mathbb{R}^{n \times n}$, where $e_k \in \mathbb{R}^n$ with $(e_k)_j = \mathbbm{1}\{k =j\}$, USR assumes that observations are independently and uniformly sampled from~$\mathcal{X}$.
-Since under USR, the probability of observing one entry multiple times is non-zero, we resort to the Bernoulli sampling scheme detailed in Definition \ref{def-sample} to suit the purpose of this paper.
-We would like to mention that, Definition \ref{def-sample} is reminiscent to the graph associated sampling scheme considered in \cite{bhojanapalli2014universal} and \cite{bhaskar2016probabilistic}.
+In practice, large networks often contain missingness.
+Formulating networks into adjacency matrices naturally leads to the territory of matrix completion analysis.
+In the existing literature, different assumptions have been proposed based on missingness patterns.
+Besides structural missingness patterns (for instance, \citealp{cai2016structured} assumed observing a few full rows and columns), two main types of sampling assumptions have been used in the literature: the Bernoulli sampling model (BSM, \Cref{def-sample}) and the uniform sampling at random (USR).
+Given the matrix basis $\mathcal{B} = \{E_{kl} = e_k e_l^{\top}\}_{(k, l) \in \{1, \ldots, n\}^{\otimes 2}} \in \{0,1\}^{n \times n}$, where $e_k$ with $(e_k)_j = \mathbbm{1}\{k =j\}$ is the standard basis, the USR assumes that observations are i.i.d.~from~$\mathcal{B}$.
+Since under the USR, the probability of observing one entry multiple times is non-zero, we resort to the BSM detailed in \Cref{def-sample} to suit the purpose of this paper. \Cref{def-sample}, with the latent positions $\{X_i\}_{i = 1}^n$ as the inputs, is reminiscent to the graph associated sampling scheme considered in \cite{bhojanapalli2014universal} and \cite{bhaskar2016probabilistic}.